DUI Accident Attorney in Charlottesville, VA

 In addition to compensation for economic damages and pain and suffering, you may have a right to seek punitive damages if you were injured by a drunk driver.

-If a drunk driver’s conduct is found to show conscious disregard for the rights and safety of others, then punitive damages may be available to the DUI accident victims.
+If a drunk driver’s conduct is found to show a conscious disregard for the rights and safety of others, then punitive damages may be available to the DUI accident victims.
 Punitive damages are intended to punish the driver

 Similarly, if the driver refuses to submit to a blood-alcohol test, Virginia law presumes that the driver’s conduct was wanton enough to warrant punitive damages.

 A native Virginian, David Kendall served as Judge Advocate General with the U.S. Marine Corps.
 He has more than 25 years of experience in injury law and takes pride in being friendly and approachable.
 We do not represent insurance companies.
-Our focus is helping accident victims.
+Our focus is on helping accident victims.

 If you have been seriously injured or lost a loved one in a drunk driving accident in Charlottesville or the Shenandoah Valley, you deserve experienced, compassionate legal representation.
 Attorney David Kendall can negotiate aggressively with the insurance companies and demand justice for you.
 We represent people who have been injured in car crashes caused by others’ negligence or wanton disregard for life on a contingency fee basis.
 You will not owe any legal fee to Kendall Law Firm unless we are successful in obtaining an insurance settlement or jury award for you.